-The evidence is current to: 25 April 2016.
+The evidence is current to: 02 August 2019.

 One study with a total of 28 participant was included in the review.
-The study compared two methods of splenectomy - laparoscopic (keyhole) versus an open surgical approach.
+This study compared two methods of splenectomy - laparoscopic (keyhole) versus an open surgical approach.
 Study participants were recruited over a period of 3.5 years, but participants were only followed up to the end of their hospital stay (usually less than one week).

 Quality of the evidence